-Scientists at the University of Waterloo have developed a software that accurately determines if drivers are engaged in other distracting activities.
+Scientists at the University of Waterloo have developed software that accurately determines if drivers are engaged in other distracting activities.

 This new software makes use of artificial intelligence and cameras.
-It detects driver’s hand movements lost normal driving behavior and grades them in terms of possible safety threats.
+It detects the driver’s hand movements lost normal driving behavior and grades them in terms of possible safety threats.

 Scientists used machine learning algorithms to train the software.
-Thus, it can recognize if the driver is texting, talking on a cell phone or reaching into the backseat to retrieve something.
+Thus, it can recognize if the driver is texting, talking on a cell phone, or reaching into the backseat to retrieve something.
 The seriousness of the action is assessed based on duration and other factors.

 Professor Fakhri Karray said, “The information could be used to improve road safety by warning or alerting drivers when they are dangerously distracted.
 And as advanced self-driving features are increasingly added to conventional cars, signs of serious driver distraction could be employed to trigger protective measures.”